McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ## Configure and start engine
 After you start Kam1n0 workbench, you will see a control panel.
 In this step, you need to set the appropriate values for all properties.
-If you installed kam1n0 in a system boot disk, you need to run the workbench as administrator to edit the properties.
+If you installed kam1n0 on a system boot disk, you need to run the workbench as administrator to edit the properties.
 The main property to edit is kam1n0.data.path.
 If you use kam1n0 server in Windows operating systems, the kam1n0.ida.home will be automatically recognized; If you use kam1n0 server in Linux, you need to correctly set the value of kam1n0.ida.home.
 Then you can start the engine.

 ![](images/KkM76hw.png)